Henry Fishwick: Politician

 Fishwick entered local politics in 1871, when he was elected to Rochdale Town Council.
 He served as a Liberal Party Councillor (1871–1914), and was Chairman of the Library and Art Gallery Committee (from 1881).
-He was a Member of the School Board (1870–1903), serving as chairman (from 1897), and then a Member of its successor, the Education Committee (1903–14), serving as chairman.
+He was a Member of the School Board (1870–1903) from its formation to its abolition, serving as chairman (from 1897), and then a Member of its successor, the Education Committee (1903–14), serving as chairman.
 In 1909, he was elected President of the Association of Education Committees of England and Wales.

-He was twice elected Mayor of Rochdale (in 1903–04 and 1904–05), also serving as a borough magistrate and county JP for Lancashire, and was a prominent Freemason.
+He was twice elected Mayor of Rochdale (in 1903–04 and 1904–05), also serving as a borough magistrate and county JP for Lancashire.
 In 1906, he was honoured with the Honorary Freedom of the borough, and was known as the ‘Father of the Council’.
 In 1911, Fishwick was honoured by a Public testimonial presented by Lord Sheffield.

 Antiquary

 Fishwick was a frequent contributor of papers on various subjects to Transactions of Rochdale Literary and Scientific Society (1880–6) and Transactions of Lancashire and Cheshire Antiquarian Society (1884–1910).
 He edited several volumes for the Chetham Society and Record Society of Lancashire and Cheshire, and was the author of several parish histories: Goosnargh (1871), Kirkham (1874), Garstang (1878–79), Rochdale (1889), as well as other works.

 Fishwick was a member of several societies: Manchester Arts Club (Founding Member and chairman); Chetham Society (Council Member, 1875–1901, and Vice-President, 1901–14); Rochdale Literary and Scientific Society (Founder Member (1878), President and Vice-President); Record Society of Lancashire and Cheshire (Founder Member, Vice-President, 1878–95, 1904–14, and President, 1895–1904); Historic Society of Lancashire and Cheshire (Council Member, 1880–1914); Lancashire and Cheshire Antiquarian Society (founding member, Council Member, 1883–1914, Vice-President, and President, 1897–98); and Lancashire Parish Register Society (founding member and President, 1897–1914).
 He was elected a Fellow of the Society of Antiquaries and the Royal Historical Society.